Skip to content

 ReporterSubmissionChannelFrequency

-Credit institutions, EMEs, EPsComplaints, conduct outcomesACPR OneGate or dedicated portalAnnual / semi-annual
+Credit institutions, EMEs, payment institutionsComplaints, conduct outcomesACPR OneGate or dedicated portalAnnual / semi-annual

 Investment firms (PSIs)Complaints, conduct outcomesAMF reporting portalsAnnual / semi-annual

 The complaints submission must reconcile against the firm’s internal case-management system.
-Supervisors sample underlying cases during inspections — a complaint logged internally but missing from the supervisory submission is a finding.
-The reverse — a submission containing complaints not in the internal log — is also a finding.
+Inspectors sample underlying cases: a complaint logged internally but missing from the supervisory submission is a finding, and the reverse — a submission containing complaints absent from the internal log — is also a finding.
+The reconciliation should be run and evidenced every reporting cycle, not reconstructed when the inspection notice arrives.

 What counts as a complaint?